codefresh-io/docs.codefresh.io/_docs/installation/codefresh-on-prem.md

 ### Retention policy for Codefresh builds
 Define a retention policy to manage Codefresh builds.
 The retention settings are controlled through `cf-api` deployment environment variables, all of which have default settings which you can retain or customize.

+There are two mechanisms to define the retention policy.
+Both mechanisms are implemented as Cron jobs.
+1. Legacy retention mechanism: Allows you to delete builds in chunks, and also, optionally, delete offline logs from the database.
+1. New retention mechanism: Allows you delete builds by days, and does not delete offline logs.

+#### Configure retention policy for builds and logs
-By default, Codefresh deletes builds older than six months, including offline logs.
+With this method, Codefresh by default deletes builds older than six months, including offline logs for these builds.

 The retention mechanism, implemented as a Cron Job, removes data from collections such as:
-* workflowproccesses
+* `workflowproccesses`
-* workflowrequests
+* `workflowrequests`
-* workflowrevisions
+* `workflowrevisions`

 {: .table .table-bordered .table-hover}
 | Env Variable   | Description             | Default                |